 All students with American Council on Education (ACE)-evaluated military or professional experience and education that they need to have evaluated for credit should submit a Transfer Credit Evaluation (TCE) Application.
 We will consider military or civilian training evaluated by the ACE as well as approved examinations, such as the College Level Examination Program (CLEP).

-Students requesting evaluation of the SMART (Sailor Marine ACE Registry Transcript) document are no longer required to submit this documentation.
-We will request the SMART on behalf of the student once the TCE application has been submitted.
+Students requesting evaluation of the JST (Joint Services Transcript) document are not required to submit this documentation.
+We will request the JST on behalf of the student once the TCE application has been submitted.

 Note: Undergraduate students who apply at the associate level may transfer up to a maximum of 46 credit hours; those applying at the bachelor's level may transfer up to 91 credit hours.
 Students with no prior college experience may have their ACE-evaluated military or professional experience considered for transfer credit.